-The Fairy Castle Cactus is a known succulent frequently misspelled as Fairy Tail Cactus due to its fairytale-like connotations, with some even calling it a Princess Cactus.
+The Fairy Castle Cactus of the Cactaceae family is a known succulent frequently misspelled as Fairy Tail Cactus due to its fairytale-like connotations, with some even calling it a Princess Cactus.
 The tower-like branching growth habit of this cactus stem has many avid gardeners comparing it to a colony of medieval castles, especially when mature.

 - What Is a Fairy Castle Cactus?